skillquench/skillquench.github.io/_services/software-outsourcing.md

 # Objectives

-Financial accounting and financial reporting are often used as synonyms.

-1. According to International Financial Reporting Standards: the objective of financial reporting is:
-2. To provide financial information that is useful to existing and potential investors, lenders and other creditors in making decisions about providing resources to the reporting entity.
-3. According to the European Accounting Association:

-## Relevance

-Relevance is the capacity of the financial information to influence the decision of its users.
+We are offering worldwide clients a wide range of software solutions for the banking, healthcare, and retail industries.
+When outsourcing software development us, affordable service rates and an abundance of engineer force are unquestionably necessary.

+Let's accelerate the
 The ingredients of relevance are the predictive value and confirmatory value.
-Materiality is a sub-quality of relevance.

-> The ingredients of relevance are the predictive value and confirmatory value.

-Information is considered material if its omission or misstatement could influence the economic decisions of users taken on the basis of the financial statements.

 ## Faithful Representation